LOUVA A DEUS !!! (praying Mantis)

 They made lots of things in the land as well...one of them was cleaning our drinking water spring...here are Isa and Ernsti filling some bottles to take up to the kitchen...

-They also extended the cover to collect wood for winter...and they left the woods much more cleaner :-) !!!
+They also extended the cover to collect wood for winter...and they thinned a bit of the woods that needed thinning...

-But they were having fun as well...they discovered this little river "pool" near Castelo Novo and we had some nice times there too...
+Time to work,and time for leisure... they discovered this little river "pool" near Castelo Novo and we had some nice times there too...

-Nanette and Lucy with the kitties...
-I really have to be careful to check the bags of those who leave...everyone wants to take them :-/ ... it was really nice to get to know Lucy as well...what a funny character :-) , and beautiful heart !!!
+Nanette and Lucy with the kittens...
+I really have to be careful to check the bags of those who leave...everyone wants to take them (I´m joking )...

 19 September 2007